Sign in to access your Salford customer account, or see our other accounts.

 Sign in or register for an account

-If you do not get a place for your child at your preferred school you will have the right to appeal against the decision.
-Your appeal will be heard by an independent admission appeal panel.
+If you do not get a place for your child at your preferred school, you will have the right to appeal against the decision.
+An independent admission appeal panel will hear your appeal.

 Frequently asked questions